 While they’re coming through, there’s lots of ways you can ease your little one’s pain, from gentle but effective pain relief using paracetamol or anaesthetic gel to simple soothing tips.

-How can I tell if my baby’s teething?
+How do I know if my little one is teething?

 - Rubbing their gums gently with your little finger can help.

-Soothing dual action relief - contains an anaesthetic and antiseptic..
-From 3 months.
+Soothing dual action relief - contains an anaesthetic and antiseptic.Can be used from 5 months.